FEATURED ONLINE MBA PROGRAMS

 Small Businesses are a Big Deal in Washington State

 Small businesses in Washington—like the one Jerry Baldwin, Gordon Bowker, and Zev Siegl founded in 1987—have the potential to turn into worldwide global leaders.
 In 1987, after earning his bachelor’s degree, Howard Schultz became the Chairman and CEO of Starbucks Coffee Company.
-This small business went from a start-up with a single storefront on Western Avenue catering to Seattle residents looking for a good cup of coffee, to having 21,000 thousand locations worldwide and a net income of more than $1 billion in 2012.
+This small business went from a start-up with a single storefront on Western Avenue catering to Seattle residents looking for a good cup of coffee, to having 25,000 locations worldwide and annual revenue of more than $21 billion as of 2016.